Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 viewed the practice of slavery as unethical, antithetical to the core

-principles of the U.S., and detrimental to the rights of all free persons.
+principles of the United States, and detrimental to the rights of all free persons.
 Accordingly,

 the nation was polarized along the Mason-Dixon Line.